 Well I thought about it and with some special tweaks of materials and design, and searching the planet for the very hard to find ingredients since wool has become so little known and respected, I came up with a bag that is crazy competitive in weight and temperature rating to the modern synthetic bags.
 I designed my first prototype in 2012 and tested it extensively in all kinds of weather.

 I lived several months of the year including all year in a tipi or under the bare sky often when traveling.
 I would wake up in the morning having the best sleep I can remember and have no idea that within inches of my skin it was subzero temperatures and that I was even sleeping outdoors.

 When sleeping in wool, I actually felt as if I had no covering, because the air flows so well from the skin.
 I felt just the perfect temperature and didn’t feel compressed from piles of heavy bedding.
 I slept so well and could sleep right through a dense fog or dew without noticing a clammy feeling.
 So, in February 2016 I launched Lucky Sheep™ and have since evolved to the current line of natural fiber outdoor gear.
-We are going strong after five years and hundred of elated customers who discovered us.
+We are going strong after six years and hundred of elated customers who discovered us.